memobank/growth-guide/README.md

 1. Open **GitHub Desktop** and navigate to your `growth-guide` repository.
 2. Click on the **Fetch origin** button and let GitHub Desktop do its magic for you.

 Note: if you've just forked our `growth-guide` repository and cloned it on your Mac, then your local clone should be up to date with Memo Bank's main version.
-Fetching Memo Bank's main repository is only useful if you haven't updated your fork in a long while.
+Fetching Memo Bank's main repository is only useful if you haven't updated your local fork in a long while.

 ## Installing and running the guide